Skip to content

 On Lambert Ridge, Decision Time

-With Smarts a still good ways off, I figured if I could make it to the summit in 2 hours, I could maybe descend in an hour, giving me enough time to make it to the game.
+With Smarts still a good ways off, I figured if I could make it to the summit in 2 hours, I could maybe descend in an hour, giving me enough time to make it to the game.
 It was tight, but I thought doable.
 Unfortunately, it was so wet in some places and snowy in others, the conditions made for an unusually slow slog.
 After thirty minutes of slushing through, falling along the way and drawing blood from a wound I couldn’t identify, it was clear that I wasn’t going to be able to make summit and arrive at the game on time.
 I had to make a choice.
 So, with about 15-20 minutes to go before the summit, I turned around.
 I may have sworn a little bit.
 I’m also pretty sure there was a witness.

 Whose blood is that?
 Wait, is that mine?
 Um, Matt, well there’s nobody else out here…